-Top 5 4th Quarter Trades of Va - GuruFocus.com
+Top 5 4th Quarter Trades of VA - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Valtinson Bruner Financial Planning LLC’s top five trades of the quarter.
+According to GuruFocus data, these were VANTAGEPOINT INVESTMENT ADVISERS LLC’s top five trades of the quarter.

-During the quarter, Valtinson Bruner Financial Planning LLC bought 145,006 shares of BATS:POCT for a total holding of 159,689.
-The trade had a 2.97% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $29.75.
+During the quarter, VANTAGEPOINT INVESTMENT ADVISERS LLC bought 372,500 shares of NAS:TLT for a total holding of 1,075,735.
+The trade had a 6.47% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $100.32.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Valtinson Bruner Financial Planning LLC reduced their investment in ARCA:SPIP by 143,686 shares.
-The trade had a 2.49% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $25.72.
+VANTAGEPOINT INVESTMENT ADVISERS LLC reduced their investment in ARCA:IVV by 90,470 shares.
+The trade had a 5.91% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $384.6.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.